Python-World/Python_and_the_Web/Scripts/Miscellaneous/Facial Expressions Detection/README.md

 # Facial expressions detection
 This project detects facial expressions of humans using Deep Learning and Computer Vision with the help of Python.
+The facial features for detection are extracted using [OpenCV](https://github.com/opencv/opencv) with the help of the Haar Cascade Classifier `haarcascade_frontalface_default.xml`.
+You can downlaod the .xml file [here.](https://github.com/opencv/opencv/blob/master/data/haarcascades/haarcascade_frontalface_default.xml)

 ### Prerequisites